Excitonic Theory of the Ultrafast Optical Response of 2D-Quantum-Confined Semiconductors at Elevated Densities: Excitonic Equations of Motion

+where $E$ is the excitonic energy, $\Omega$ is the Rabi frequency induced by the exciting optical field $\mathbf E$, $E_B$ is the two-exciton energy and $V$ is the Coulomb-induced exciton-exciton interaction.
+Again, the corresponding full versions of Eq.~\eqref{eq:dct_second_order_example} can be found in Eq.~\eqref{eq:P_EOM_first_order}, Eq.~\eqref{eq:N_EOM_second_order} and Eq.~\eqref{eq:B_EOM_second_order}.
+Since the optical response is fully characterized by the dynamics of the excitonic transitions $P$ and higher-order correlations $N$ and $B$ do not couple back to the excitonic transitions $P$ in the first line in Eq.~\eqref{eq:dct_second_order_example}, the optical response in second order is identical to the first order.

-where $m\geq n$.
-Here, $n$ is the total number of valence or conduction band creation and annihilation operators of $\hat A^{(n)}$.
-Therefore, if one wants to calculate the optical response of a semiconductor, one first has to fix the desired dynamical order $m$ within the optical field and subsequently collects all occurring (correlated) expectation values of order $n\leq m$.
-To determine the order $m$ of a specific expectation value, one counts all occurring electron-hole pairs and optical fields on the right-hand side of the corresponding Heisenberg equations of motion.
-After we set up all equations motion in the electron-hole picture, we perform an expansion in excitonic wave functions afterwards.
+After we set up all equations of motion in the electron-hole picture, we perform an expansion in excitonic wave functions afterwards.
 This is crucial, since approaches, which apply an excitonic picture already on the Hamiltonian level are prone to miss important corrections due to the fermionic substructure of the excitons \cite{combescot2007exciton} within higher orders of the optical field.

-We note, that the DCT-approach is similar but not equal to a strict perturbation expansion in powers of the optical field \cite{aversa1995nonlinear}, which is often done for calculating, e.g., high-harmonic responses, as the DCT-approach always delivers a closed set of equations, while the strict perturbation expansion does not.

 In this work, we develop the excitonic equations of motion up to fourth order, i.e., $m\leq4$, in the optical field up to triplets or six-particle correlations and neglect quadruplets, i.e., eight-particle correlations.
 In this limit, the relevant quantities are the excitonic transition $P$, cf.\ Fig.~\ref{fig:P_N_scheme}(left) of order $n=1$: